Three Questions To Create an Estate Plan

 This simple mistake can lead to costly and unnecessary hearings in court, as well as family conflict.
 If your mom had identified her assets with her estate planning attorney and titled the assets in a way that actually reflected her desire, there would be no problem administering her estate the way she intended.

 Meet with an experienced estate planning attorney near you.

 Start your estate planning by asking yourself these three questions.
 By understanding these concepts, you will be able to work with an estate planning attorney to create the best estate plan for you.
 You should work with an experienced estate planning attorney when you are creating your estate plan.
 No matter how big or small your estate is now, there are estate planning tools that will help avoid costly mistakes, unnecessary tax burdens or court hearings for your beneficiaries.

 At Hightower Reff Law, we have experienced estate planning attorneys who can help you create the estate plan that is right for you.

 This article should not be construed as legal advice.
 Situations are different and it’s impossible to provide legal advice for every situation without knowing the individual facts.

 Our additional resources on estate planning are available here.

-If you need help with a Nebraska or Iowa Divorce case, contact Hightower Reff Law today and come visit with one of the attorneys at the Omaha office.
+If you need help with Nebraska or Iowa Estate Planning, contact Hightower Reff Law today and come visit with one of the attorneys at the Omaha office.